Kotlin/kotlinx-benchmark/README.md

 }
 ```

-For Kotlin/JS, IR backends are supported.
-However, simultaneous target declarations such as `kotlin.js.compiler=both` or `js(BOTH)` are not feasible.
-Ensure each backend is separately declared.
-For a detailed configuration example, please refer to the [build script of the kotlin-multiplatform example project](https://github.com/Kotlin/kotlinx-benchmark/blob/master/examples/kotlin-multiplatform/build.gradle).
+For Kotlin/JS, only IR backend is supported.
+For more information on the IR compiler, please refer to the [Kotlin/JS IR compiler documentation](https://kotlinlang.org/docs/js-ir-compiler.html)

 #### Multiplatform